jbirddog/blue/README.md

 1. Consider taking a bvm file that contains the full memory mapping.
 State can be dumped/restored this way
 1. Print error messages to disambiguate exit status
 1. Expand BlueVM data at start of code buffer to 256 bytes
+1. If the host has not set an opcode handler, can bypass push/popping the opcode entry
+1. See about improving data_stack_push/pop